Watts-College/cpp-526-template/schedule.md

 Note that the discussion board is hosted by the GitHub issues feature.
 It is a great forum because:

-* You can format code and math using standard markdown syntax.
+* You can format code and math using standard markdown syntax
-* You can cut and paste images directly into the message.
+* You can cut and paste images directly into the message
-* You can direction responses using @username mentions.
+* You can direction responses using @username mentions

 Please preview your responses before posting to ensure proper formatting.
 Note that you format code by placing fences around the code: